D. B. Cooper: Passengers released

-Around 5:24 PST, Scott was informed the parachutes had been delivered to Sea-Tac and notified Cooper they would be landing soon.
+Around 5:24 PST, Captain Scott was informed the parachutes had been delivered to Sea-Tac and notified Cooper they would be landing soon.
 At 5:46 PST, Flight 305 landed at Sea-Tac.
-With Cooper's permission, Scott parked the aircraft on a partially-lit runway, away from the main terminal.
-Cooper demanded only one representative of the airline approach the plane with the parachutes and money, and the only entrance and exit would be through the aircraft's front door via mobile stairs.
+With Cooper's permission, Scott parked the aircraft on a partially lit runway, away from the main terminal.
+Cooper demanded only one representative of the airline approach the plane with the parachutes and money, and the only entrance and exit would be through the aircraft's front door via boarding stairs.

 Northwest's Seattle operations manager, Al Lee, was designated to be the courier.
 To avoid the possibility Cooper might mistake Lee's airline uniform for a law enforcement officer, he changed into civilian clothes for the task.
-With the passengers remaining seated, a ground crew attached a mobile stair.
-Per Cooper's directive, Mucklow exited the aircraft through the front door and retrieved the ransom money.
-When she returned, she carried the money bag past the seated passengers to Cooper in the last row.
+With the passengers remaining seated, a ground crew attached a boarding stair.
+Per Cooper's directive, Mucklow exited the aircraft through the front door and retrieved the bag containing the ransom money.
+When she returned, she carried the bag past the seated passengers to Cooper in the last row.

 Cooper then agreed to release the passengers.
 As they disembarked, Cooper inspected the money.
 In an attempt to break the tension, Mucklow jokingly asked Cooper if she could have some of it.
 Cooper readily agreed and handed her a packet of bills, but she immediately returned the money and explained accepting gratuities was against company policy.
 She said Cooper had tried to tip her and the other two flight attendants earlier in the flight with money from his pocket, but they had each declined, citing the policy.

 With the passengers safely disembarked, only Cooper and the six crew members remained aboard.
-In accordance with Cooper's demands, Mucklow made three trips outside the aircraft to retrieve the parachutes, which she brought to him in the rear of the plane.
-While Mucklow brought aboard the parachutes, Schaffner asked Cooper if she could retrieve her purse, stored in a compartment behind his seat.
-Cooper agreed and told her, "I won't bite you."
-Flight attendant Hancock then asked Cooper if the flight attendants could leave, to which he replied, "Whatever you girls would like," so Hancock and Schaffner disembarked.
-When Mucklow brought the final parachute to Cooper, she gave him printed instructions for using the parachutes, but Cooper said he didn't need them.
+In accordance with his demands, Mucklow made three trips outside the aircraft to retrieve the parachutes, which she brought to him in the rear of the plane.
+When Mucklow brought the final parachute to Cooper, she gave him printed instructions for using the parachutes, but Cooper said he did not need them.
+With all of his ransom items aboard, lead flight attendant Hancock then asked Cooper if the flight attendants could leave, to which he replied, "Whatever you girls would like", but directed that Mucklow had to stay with him.
+Hancock and Schaffner immediately exited the aircraft.
+Shortly after their release, Schaffner reentered the aircraft to retrieve her purse, which was stored in a compartment behind Cooper's seat.
+When she asked for Cooper's permission to move behind him to grab her purse, he said that was fine and jokingly told her: "I won't bite".